A NOVEL BY

 The Traveling Nerd

-Fred is an award winning playwright and television writer living in Los Angeles California.
+Fred is an award winning filmmaker, playwright, and television writer living in Los Angeles California.
 His play BOX enjoyed two stints Off Broadway.
 He was the head writer/Host Producer for the Emmy nominated Recipe Rehab on CBS, winning a Parents Choice Award in its final season.

 Fred is a two time consecutive winner of the Heck-Rabi Dramatic award for his plays Brigantine and Supertrain.
+His short film Two Out-of-Work Actors has won 10 film festival awards for Best Comedy.
 Shoot the Moon is his debut novel.

 Author's Note on Shoot the Moon